 Some years after we started, I talked to a co-worker at our co-op and he said, ‘Oh yeah, if your land has been there for three years with no chemical and no fertilizer you can qualify for organic certification.’
 So we filled out the application.
 Then they came to inspect and we showed them what we grow here.
 I said that we farm the natural way, no treatment, everything is like back in our country.
 So we became the first certified organic Hmong farm in the state of Wisconsin.

 Organic farming is not just about food.
 You have to take care of the weeds and so many insects.

 If you want to plant cabbage you have to know the variety and what insect will be attracted to this food.
 If I go to the store, I choose the apple that has a little insect bite on it.
 That’s the one that will make you healthy.
 We produce vegetables for our own family consumption, and we also care about people who come to our food stand to buy our mustard greens and eggplant.
 When people want to buy our organic eggplant for their family, they are caring for their health.

 There are some crops we cannot grow here that we could grow in Laos.
 The seasons and the weather are different, but farming here in Wisconsin reminds me of the life I had back in Laos.
 Recently, I have been back to Laos and I got to witness that the slash and burn farming techniques haven’t changed much.
 Based on the experiences I’ve had farming here in America, I’d like to go back and teach them more sustainable ways to grow food.”

-Danell’s story is part of Love Wisconsin's collaboration with the Lands We Share a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
-Through this collaboration we featured five farmer stories from the project including: Mike Dettman, David Tovar, Loretta Metoxen, and Danell Cross.
+Cheu’s story is part of Love Wisconsin's collaboration with The Lands We Share, a project that focuses on the intersection of farming, land, ethnic culture, and history in Wisconsin.
+Through this collaboration we featured five farmer stories from the project, including Mike Dettman, Danell Cross, Loretta Metoxen, and David Tovar.